 Alternative treatments, from ancient holistic remedies to state-of-the-art ultrasound therapy, may provide you with temporary pain relief.
 Below are some examples:

 - Exercise – Low-impact exercise like swimming or walking has proven beneficial for many people suffering from bone spurs.
-Exercise therapy is not for everyone, however, so make sure to consult with your doctor to make sure that your exercise plan won’t make your condition worse.
+Exercise therapy is not for everyone, however, so make sure to consult with your physician to make sure that your exercise plan won’t make your condition worse.
 A main benefit of exercise is that it is believed to increase endorphins, which are your body’s natural painkillers; exercise also builds the strength of muscles surrounding the spine so that less pressure is exerted on the osteophyte-affected joints or vertebrae.

-- Diet – If your doctor has told you that you are overweight, you may be able to take pressure off your spine by losing weight, which in turn may relieve neural compression caused by spinal bone spurs.
+- Diet – If your physician has told you that you are overweight, you may be able to take pressure off your spine by losing weight, which in turn may relieve neural compression caused by spinal bone spurs.
 Staying hydrated and consuming fish and nuts, both foods high in omega-3 fatty acids, also can help with joint lubrication.

 - Injections – Generally only used if exercise, stretching, and behavior modification have proven ineffective, injections of corticosteroids into the epidural space near the affected joint space can provide weeks or months of temporary relief from pain.